Slow-Cooker (or not) Chicken Stew

 - When chicken is cooked through, use a fork and knife to shred chicken right in the slow-cooker.
 Remove bones from the soup.

-- Stir lemon juice into stew (skip this step if you made a creamy soup).
+- Stir lemon juice into stew.
 Taste and season with some salt and pepper, if needed.

 - Divide stew between bowls and top with cilantro.
-Serve with crusty bread, if you'd like.
-Enjoy!
+Serve salad on the side and enjoy!

 I used thanksgiving leftovers and made tons of substitutions, but it was still delicious.0 Helpful